diogodsg/forji-backend/docs/pages-architecture.md

 # Pages Architecture Guide

-This document describes how route-level pages are organized and how they interact with feature modules in the Forge frontend.
+This document describes how route-level pages are organized and how they interact with feature modules in the Forji frontend.

 ## Goals